xyephy/whive/doc/JSON-RPC-interface.md

 # JSON-RPC Interface

-The headless daemon `whiveyesd` has the JSON-RPC API enabled by default, the GUI `whiveyes-qt` has it disabled by default.
+The headless daemon `whived` has the JSON-RPC API enabled by default, the GUI `whive-qt` has it disabled by default.
 This can be changed with the `-server` option.
 In the GUI it is possible to execute RPC methods in the Debug Console Dialog.